Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

 The elastic scattering cross section is the experimentally observable quantity that tests whether the coherent sum over partial waves preserves the accuracy of the individual $S$-matrix elements.
 Figure~\ref{fig:proton_xsec} shows the proton elastic scattering angular distribution expressed as the ratio to Rutherford scattering, $d\sigma/d\sigma_{\text{Ruth}}$, for three target nuclei at two energies each: \nuc{40}{Ca} [panels (a) and (d)], \nuc{90}{Zr} [panels (b) and (e)], and \nuc{208}{Pb} [panels (c) and (f)].
 The top row shows lower-energy cases, while the bottom row shows higher-energy cases.
 In all cases, the BiLNN predictions (red dashed lines) faithfully reproduce both the positions and depths of the diffraction minima.
+At backward angles ($\theta > 120°$), discrepancies of 10--20\% are visible (reaching $\sim$50\% at the deepest diffraction minima), particularly for heavy targets at lower energies.
+These arise from the sensitivity of backward-angle scattering to the coherent cancellation between Coulomb and nuclear amplitudes, which amplifies small phase errors in low partial waves.

 For neutron scattering, where no Coulomb interaction is present, Figure~\ref{fig:neutron_xsec} displays the differential cross section $d\sigma/d\Omega$ in mb/sr for six target nuclei: \nuc{12}{C} [panel (a)], \nuc{40}{Ca} [panel (b)], \nuc{90}{Zr} [panel (c)], \nuc{56}{Fe} [panel (d)], \nuc{120}{Sn} [panel (e)], and \nuc{208}{Pb} [panel (f)].
 The absence of the Coulomb amplitude eliminates the Rutherford divergence at forward angles.
 In all cases, the BiLNN predictions capture both the overall magnitude and the detailed oscillatory structure.
+This does not mean neutron scattering is free of the sensitivity discussed above: it lacks the specific Coulomb-nuclear cancellation that drives the proton backward-angle errors, but the same amplification of small phase errors persists at the deep diffraction minima, where the cross section is smallest and the coherent partial-wave sum nearly cancels.